 The Dominican Republic is no secret to travelers who crave breathtaking adventures, gorgeous tropical landscapes, stunning Caribbean seas, buzzing Latin culture, and an escape from the brutal winters found elsewhere in the world.

 There are almost countless pretty things to discover all around this Caribbean nation: from great hotels, fine beaches, intriguing history, colourful culture and stunning natural beauty, this surprisingly diverse destination is the perfect place to visit.
-Take advantage of the opportunity during your stay in the Dominican Republic and book a Santo Domingo excursion to explore Dominican culture.
+Take advantage of the opportunity during your stay in the Dominican Republic and definitely visit Santo Domingo to explore Dominican culture.

 In 1492, Christopher Columbus landed in the Dominican Republic and promptly claimed the island for the Spanish crown.
 A year later, it had become the first European settlement in the New World.
 The Spanish influence that still dominates had begun, which will ultimately lead to the amazing confluence of Dominican culture that exists today.
 However, Columbus’s discovery was after the native Taíno, who had settled on the island they called the “mother of all lands” and the “land of the high mountains” since around 650AD.